bvhemanth/cart-example-newage/README.md

 Used tech-stack and methodologies

-#Angular 10
+# Angular 10

-#SCSS

-#BEM
+# SCSS

+# BEM

-#Classes , modules
+# Classes , modules

-#Routing
+# Routing

-#Communication Between components
+# Communication Between components

+Process to see the project

-Download
+# Download
-npm i
+# npm i
-ng serve
+# ng serve --open

 # Cart